 It all started with Davide Raffaelli’s first curated exhibition at his father’s gallery, Studio d’Arte Raffaelli.
 “Spaghetti and Beachballs” was the chosen title.
 It was the first exhibition that brought together in the gallery Donald Baechler’s young assistants.

-The name of the renowned artist, Donal Baechler, is of great importance to Studio d’Arte Raffaelli, since he has contributed to the international perspective the gallery has upon art and its exhibitions since 1984).
+The name of the renowned artist, Donal Baechler, is of great importance to Studio d’Arte Raffaelli and to its identity (not only has he created the Logo of the gallery, but he has also contributed in representing the international approach the gallery has when it comes to art and exhibition choices since 1984).

 Among the artists selected for the occasion by the young Davide during his first trips to New York, stood out a just as young Brian Belott.
 His under-glass paintings and his artist books were at the time an immediate sold out.

 A moment of the opening of "Spaghetti and Beachballs with Davide Raffaelli and Brian Belott on the right